 Whilst we’re talking about Kirby grips, a little tip from recent photoshoots is to use two grips placed in an X in a section of hair that you’ve pulled taut and then put your hair accessory over the top.
 This creates tension and adds a little extra security to hold the weight of your tiara or headpiece.

-Aside from these sparkly options, flower crowns and garlands also look excellent on short-haired brides so I hope you agree with me that however short your hair might be, you’ll never be short on options for wedding day hair accessories!
+Aside from these sparkly options, flower crowns, hair flowers and garlands also look excellent on short-haired brides so I hope you agree with me that however short your hair might be, you’ll never be short on options for wedding day hair accessories!